 Black Wednesday, as the day of the bannings was subsequently called, instantly outlawed 19 organisation and included two newspapers.
 The Christian Institute was amongst the organisations banned as were its leadership Beyers Naudé, Theo Kotze, Cedric Mayson, Brian Brown and Peter Randall.
 The spotlight is not adequately shone on the 42 black top officials of the newly banned organisations who were detained on that day.
 They were held under the Internal Security Act – not to be charged, but to be taken out of circulation for many months to come, amongst them Castro.
 They were held, as we know, at Modder B prison.
 They were not held as suspects in a pending court case, no – they were removed from society because the authorities feared they would comprehensively defy the banning of their organisations.
 There in Modder B they were let out of the cells during the day and gathered in the prison yard.
-Here they debated to define how to pursue their goal once they were released.
+Here they debated so as to define how to pursue their goal once they were released.

 What do we know of what these Modder B detainees discussed?
 Some visit Oom Bey after they are released and he wrote to me in London that there were two opinions amongst the detainees: The one committed themselves to an Azapo – which was indeed launched in 1978 – it would embrace the people from the former BCM structures and be open to ANC and PAC members to join them.
 Their view broadly, was that both the exile organisations were spent forces and a young and new generation needed to lead the way.
 The other group was represented by Rev Drake Tshekeng, who argued for a strategic alliance with the ANC.
-I have no fast evidence, but it would not be far-fetched to assert that Castro, older and with his roots in the Congress alliance supported Tshenkeng.
+I have no fast evidence, but it would not be far-fetched to assert that Castro, older and with his roots in the Congress alliance, supported Tshenkeng.

 Several of the class of 42 are still around and should be urged to write down their version of these discussions in Modder B. That history needs to be told in its complexity, its different layers of argument and counter argument.
 This is not adversarial; it is what makes real revolutionaries show the passion and depth of the values they hold.

-When they separately asked for his support, Oom Bey was first inclined to support both groups.
+When they, separately, asked for his support, Oom Bey was first inclined to support both groups.
 But soon he realized that within the new underground in-the-making, trust and confidence, demanded that he make a choice.
 He could not be active in the resistance and one day be in the trenches of one organisation and its ideological outlook and the next day in the trenches of the other.
 You stood to be mistrusted and beyond that would remain aloof: a white man, once again, standing behind the lines, doing exactly what Steve Biko had warned of.
 Oom Bey had, I argue, left behind white do-gooderism, standing behind the lines of struggle, nodding encouragement to those in the trenches of the struggle.

-In his letters to us in exile he now confronts and accepts possible charges of treason, or face imprisonment or torture, or harm to his family, - or exile, something he considers at least twice in this period.
-He is keenly aware that those he walked the corridors of Diakonia ouse had in several cases been killed by the SBs.
+In his letters to us in exile he now confronts and accepts possible charges of treason, or faces imprisonment or torture, or harm to his family, - or exile, something he considers at least twice in this period.
+He is keenly aware that those with whom he walked the corridors of Diakonia House had, in several cases, been killed by the SBs.
 They included: Mapetla Mohapi, Steve Biko, Thami ka Shezi, Abram Tiro, David Webster and Rick Turner.